INTERVIEW: Benjamin Roll, Czech protest leader

 Current opinion polls show that Babis’ ANO party has regained a clear lead, though he would not be able to form a majority government unless he can break up the SPOLU coalition, probably by luring away the rightwing ODS party.

-“The worst scenario would be that despite all the scandals there is not a political reaction,” the beaming 26-year-old theology student told bne IntelliNews at his movement’s office in the gritty Zizkov neighbourhood.
+“The worst scenario would be that despite all the scandals there is not a political reaction,” the beaming 26-year-old theology student told bne IntelliNews at his movement’s office in Prague's gritty Zizkov neighbourhood.
 “The politicians will see they can do whatever they want.
 If those parties win a majority in parliament we can be sure the process of state capture would get even faster and the extremists will gain.”

 For his part, Babis has always written Million Moments off as opposition supporters who are sore losers.
 Both he and President Zeman paint them as Prague liberals who want to ignore the votes of poorer, less well educated voters in the provinces (who tend to vote for them).